 The B-P Build Alternative alignments would achieve a balanced earthwork condition by use of varying slope ratios; all excavations would be placed within the project limits as embankment.
 With the addition of the Refined CCNM Design Option, the earthwork balance would not be achievable and would result in a range of about 2 to 14 million cubic yards of excess materials, depending on which of the B-P Build Alternative alignments the Refined CCNM Design Option is coupled.
-Those materials would be stockpiled in an area within the project footprint north of SR 58 in the vicinity of Bealville Road.
+Those materials would be stockpiled in the area north of SR 58 in the vicinity of Bealville Road.

-S.6.2.7 Common Design Features
+S.5.2.7 Common Design Features